jayrbolton/wot-identity/README.md

 - Create locked versions of the stamp and the key for storage
 - Utilities for updating the user, sending locked messages, or stamping messages

-## createUser(passphrase, identityInfo, callback)
+## createUser(passphrase, profile, callback)

 Create a new user. `passphrase` can be any string of at least length 7.

-`identityInfo` should be an object that can be auto-converted to JSON with `JSON.stringify`.
+`profile` should be an object that can be auto-converted to JSON with `JSON.stringify`.
 It can contain anything like name, aliases, website, email, dat addresses, etc.

 `callback` receives two arguments: `err` and `user`.